kazumaduy/Music-v-Academics-Data-Analysis/README.md

-# Music vs Academics Data Analysis

- ## Musical Enrollment and Its Influence on Student Academic Performance
+# Musical Enrollment and Its Influence on Student Academic Performance

  ### Abstract